 Not surprisingly, forgery is a crime under federal law.
 Numerous federal statutes treat forgery in particular situations.
 Thus 15 U.S.C. §1644 criminalizes fraudulent use of credit cards.
 The use must involve interstate commerce, and the aggregate value must reach $1,000.00 within a one-year period.
 18 U.S.C. §498 deals with forgery of military discharge certificates.
 18 U.S.C. §1543 makes it a federal crime to forge passports.
 Federal forgeries can also be committed within the “special maritime and territorial jurisdiction of the United States.”

 Federal forgeries can be investigated by any of numerous federal agencies.
 Those agencies include the FBI, the Securities and Exchange Commission (SEC), the Department of Homeland Security, and United States Postal Inspection Service (USPIS).
 Federal forgery charges in New Jersey are prosecuted by an Assistant United States Attorney (AUSA) in the United States District Court for the District of New Jersey.

 Forgery does not exist in a vacuum.
 Under both New Jersey and federal law, companion charges typically accompany charges of forgery.
 These companion charges might include identity theft, theft, and theft of services.
 All of these companion crimes have their own separate elements, and carry their own potential punishment.
 These separate punishments can run consecutively to whatever sentence might be imposed for the forgery.

 Forgery Lawyers in NJ

-Allan Marain and Norman Epting, Jr. are forgery lawyers in New Jersey.
-They are skilled and experienced.
-Their combined experience exceeds sixty-five years.
-They are available to meet with you to discuss forgery charges or possible forgery charges under both New Jersey and federal law.
-Persons faced with such charges can call them for an initial no-charge no-obligation conference.
+Allan Marain is a forgery lawyer in New Jersey.
+He is skilled and experienced.
+He has forty-five years experience.
+He is available to meet with you to discuss forgery charges or possible forgery charges under both New Jersey and federal law.
+Persons faced with such charges can call him for an initial no-charge no-obligation conference.